h-sellak/Cas13Hunter/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 ## Contact

 For questions or collaboration inquiries, please reach out to `hsellak@outlook.com`.

+> **Note:** Contributions are welcome!
+Fork the repository, make your changes, and submit a pull request.